-Static code analysis tools are used to automatically check source code for errors and security vulnerabilities, as well as ensure compliance with coding standards.
+Static code analysis tools (SAST) are used to automatically check source code for errors and security vulnerabilities, as well as ensure compliance with coding standards.
 They are deployed during development and while effective for some classes of vulnerabilities, they have a number of disadvantages and limitations, especially for web applications.
-Dynamic analysis solutions address many of these problems and can complement or replace static tools.
+Dynamic analysis solutions (DAST) address many of these problems and can complement or replace static tools.
 In this article, we will look at some of the shortcomings of static analysis and see how deploying dynamic analysis tools can help improve the security of your web applications.

 How Static Code Analysis Works

 Static code analysis (also called white-box testing) is the automated equivalent of manual code reviews and is used to check the source code (or sometimes object code) for a variety of issues, including programming errors, vulnerable constructs, unsanitized input processing, and noncompliance with predefined rules.
 The process uses static code analyzers – specialized tools that are integrated into the software development lifecycle and (in most cases) executed automatically.
 Security-oriented static code analysis is also referred to as Static Application Security Testing (SAST).

 For security testing, techniques such as data flow analysis are used to trace the flow of potential user inputs through program code and flag locations where unsanitized data may be processed.
 Beyond application security, static code analysis is also used to find bugs, enforce predefined coding standards, and ensure code quality, for example by eliminating unreachable code.
 In some highly regulated industries, such as aviation or medical software, using formal static code analysis methods is a regulatory requirement.